Skip to main content

 The Three Consultation Questions That Reveal Everything

-And because you’ve brushed up on basics like understanding attorney-client privilege, you can speak freely, knowing your conversation is protected.
+And because you understand attorney-client privilege, you can speak freely, knowing your conversation is protected.

 1. “Who, specifically, is my day-to-day contact?”
 If they can’t give you a name and a direct line, run.
 You’re about to be handed off to a faceless case manager.